-The Morgan Stanley Group conducts periodic stress testing that seeks to measure the impact on the Company's credit and market risk stemming from negative economic or political scenarios.
-When deemed appropriate by the Morgan Stanley Group's risk managers, the stress test scenarios include possible contagion effects.
-The analysis, and the results of the stress tests, may result in the amendment of limits or exposure mitigation.
+Stress testing is one of the Morgan Stanley Group's principal risk management tools, used to identify and assess the impact of severe stresses on its portfolios.
+A number of different scenarios are used to measure the impact on credit risks and market risks stemming from negative economic and political scenarios, including possible contagion effects where appropriate.
+The results of the stress tests may result in the amendment of limits or exposure mitigation.